ShengHuaWu/ScheduleServer/README.md

 Thank you [Ray](https://twitter.com/rwenderlich)!

 ### Introduction
-In this article, I will demonstrate a simple RESTful API server which manipulates three models: Lesson, Teacher, and Student.
+In this article, I will demonstrate a simple RESTful API server which manipulates three models: `Lesson`, `Teacher`, and `Student`.
 Basically, we need the following endpoints:

 1. `/{models}`: Fetch all model objects via a GET request or create a new model object via a POST request with a JSON body.
 (Just replace {models} with lessons, teachers, and students.)